 China buys US soybeans after declaring ban on American farm goods

+China snapped up a small volume of U.S. soybeans last week after pledging to halt purchases of American farm products due to the escalating trade war between Washington and Beijing, U.S. Department of Agriculture data showed on Thursday.

-CHICAGO: China snapped up a small volume of US soybeans last week after pledging to halt purchases of American farm products due to the escalating trade war between Washington and Beijing, US Department of Agriculture data showed on Thursday (Aug 22).
+CHICAGO: China snapped up a small volume of U.S. soybeans last week after pledging to halt purchases of American farm products due to the escalating trade war between Washington and Beijing, U.S. Department of Agriculture data showed on Thursday.

 "You do have some buying going on," said Arlan Suderman, chief commodities economist for INTL FCStone.
 "It's a little bit of a surprise."